alanMcWilliam/REQUITE_RAanalysis/README.md

 keep common variables for cross dataset
 REQUITE to select further for exploratory models

 Look at A Bartons new list - paper published?

+to do -
+calculate PRS and wPRS with updated list of snps use current and new snps in analysis
+  STAT
+    prostate acute
+    prostate late - patient reported and clinician reported individual toxicity end-points

+Breast and Lung - need full genomic data